Summary: Oh baby, I'm not a vampire. I'm a lot older than that. Hurt Sam. Angst. Awesome Dean.

 It was soft, weak but there and Dean's ears pricked to the sounds he knew so well.

-Even the soft gasp covered by material he knew to be Sam in distress.
+Even the soft gasp covered by material he knew to be Sam in distress, light or not.

 Just because Dean couldn't see didn't mean he couldn't fight.

 He swung left with the blade, felt it catch something and a cry- then padding feet hitting wood and then stopping.

 "How'd that feel, huh bitch?
 You hurt my brother...that's what you get."

 Dean felt with his feet, moving slowly, only half a step at a time, watching and listening to the darkness.